-1 Please just read!
+&lt;sup>1Please just read!
 The chapters aren't very long, and the material is interesting and easy to understand.
-If you really care about improving your negotiation skills, or you at least care about getting a good grade in this class, you will complete the readings before each class.
+If you really care about improving your negotiation skills, or you at least really care about getting a good grade in this class, you will complete the readings before each class.